robertfchapman/MAX5481/README.md

 This library implements functions to control the MAX5481 digital Potentiometer(s) using SPI

-See the datasheet for details [MAX5481](https://datasheets.maximintegrated.com/en/ds/MAX5481-MAX5484.pdf)
+See the Maxim Integrated datasheet for details [MAX5481](https://datasheets.maximintegrated.com/en/ds/MAX5481-MAX5484.pdf)

 ___